 Spanish is helpful, particularly if you would like to work with clients, but is not required.
 We have plenty of tasks and projects that need doing that do not require a second language.
 If you do speak Spanish or another language fluently, we are always looking for people to serve as interpreters and translators.

 Click the links in the first paragraph of this page to see what how our volunteers help EBSC!
-If you would like to volunteer, please stop by our offices or email Sister Maureen.
+If you would like to volunteer, please email us.